fuweijie/fuweijie.github.io/_pages/services_awards.md

 IEEE Conference on Computer Vision and Pattern Recognition, 2021
 ACM SIGIR Conference on Research and Development in Information Retrieval, 2020
 ACM International Conference on Multimedia, 2020
-Pacific-Rim Conference on Multimedi, 2018
+Pacific-Rim Conference on Multimedia, 2018
 International Conference on MultiMedia Modeling, 2017
 ACM International Conference on Multimedia Retrieval, 2016